telerik/ajax-docs/controls/scheduler/how-to/change-the-style-of-the-today-cell-in-month-view.md

 ---
 title: Change the Style of the Today Cell in Month View
-page_title: Change the Style of the Today Cell in Month View | UI for ASP.NET AJAX Documentation
+page_title: Change the Style of the Today Cell in Month View | RadScheduler for ASP.NET AJAX Documentation
 description: Change the Style of the Today Cell in Month View
 slug: scheduler/how-to/change-the-style-of-the-today-cell-in-month-view
 tags: change,the,style,of,the,today,cell,in,month,view